Conte (literature): History

 Contes were popular in the seventeenth and eighteenth centuries.
 The distinction between contes and short stories was largely obsolete by the nineteenth century when the genres became merged.
 Reflective of this, the English term "short story" was coined in 1884 by Brander Matthews.

 Famous examples of contes include Contes et nouvelles en vers by Jean de La Fontaine, Histoires ou contes du temps passé by Charles Perrault, and Contes cruels by Auguste Villiers de l'Isle-Adam, the last of which spawned a subgenre called conte cruel.

 Voltaire is said to have invented the genre of philosophical conte, also practiced by Denis Diderot.
 However, according to Edmund Gosse, "those brilliant stories" by Voltaire – Candide, Zadig, L'Ingénu, La Princesse de Babylone, and The White Bull – "are not, in the modern sense, contes at all.
 The longer of these are romans [novels], the shorter nouvelles, not one has the anecdotical unity required by a conte."
 While it is possible that Voltaire drew inspiration to his contes from an oral source, namely his performances to Louise Bénédicte de Bourbon early in his career, he only published contes after his exile.
+The genre is also believed to have been started by Marie-Catherine d'Aulnoy after she published "L'île de la Félicité," in her novel L'Histoire d'Hypolite, comte de Douglas.
+The group les conteuses, which d'Aulnoy was a part of, significantly contributed to this genre in the late 17th century.

 Francophone contes also exist outside of France.
 For instance, Lafcadio Hearn incorporated creole contes in his works.